academe/OmniPay-Payone/README.md

 $rssponse = $request->send();
 ~~~

-The `void` method will response with a `ShopCaptureResponse` response when sent to ONEPAY.
+The `void` method will response with a `ShopCaptureResponse` response when sent to PAYONE.

 ### Server API Credit Card Check